 Would you like to cruise under the magnificent bridges of Budapest while listening to the famous “Blue Danube Waltz”, drive around the stunning nature of Transylvania and visit its mysterious castles, and learn more about the traditional rose oil production in Bulgaria?
 Then this is the right tour for you.
-With the correct dosage of touring around while still having plenty of time for individual exploring, this tour is the right way to get to know these three beautiful countries.
+With the right balance of touring and individual exploration, this tour is the right way to get to know these three beautiful countries.

 Important note: this is a small-group experience, limited to 15 guests per departure.
-If you prefer a private tour, which will allow you to choose your dates, have more flexibility in choosing your itinerary, and have the comfort of having a vehicle and a guide just for yourself, please get in touch with us HERE.
+If you prefer a private tour, which allows you to choose your dates, offers greater flexibility in your itinerary, and provides the comfort of a vehicle and guide just for you, please contact us HERE.

 ITINERARY 12 days / 11 nights